Al3ssandro-create/CS-441-DOFCC-HW3/README.md

 ## Installation

-To set up the project, clone the repository to your local machine or server where Spark is installed:
+To set up the project, clone the repository to your local machine:

 ```sh
 git clone https://github.com/Al3ssandro-create/CS-484-HW3